 Humans learn new things all the time.

-Crate Training an Older Dog
+Crate Training a Rescue Dog

 However, if you have an older dog, they may have developed habits that don’t include being crated or negative feelings because of being caged before.
 And as I said in an earlier post, that does not mean you cannot crate train them when they are fully grown, but you need to make it an enjoyable experience for it to be successful.
 Before we get into that, let’s talk about what that means.